 8. Extensive intestinal bleeding.

 The duration of a colonoscopy includes preparation.
 This is the longest stage.
-It consists in a complete cleansing of the intestines.
+It consists of a complete cleansing of the intestines.

 Before the procedure, the patient is prescribed:

 1. Three-day slag-free diet.
-It is forbidden to use products that lead to gas formation.
-The diet includes light, dietary soups, fish, dairy products, juices.
+It is prohibited to consume foods that cause gas formation.
+The diet includes light, dietary soups, fish, dairy products, and juices.
 The last meal should be no later than lunch on the eve of the study.

 2. Enemas.
-They recommend if the subject can clean the intestines with their help.
+They are recommended if the person being examined can use them to thoroughly cleanse the intestines.
 If not, laxatives are prescribed.

 3. Taking laxative medications.
-Most often, the drug "Fortrans" is prescribed.
-For 20 kg of weight, you need to drink 1 sachet of medicine diluted in a liter of water.
+The most commonly prescribed drug is Fortrans.
+For 20 kg of weight you need to drink 1 sachet of medicine diluted in a liter of water.
 The last appointment is no later than 4 hours before the procedure.

-The intestines must be completely cleansed throughout.
-If this is not done, the colonoscopy will have to be postponed and all preparatory steps repeated.
+The intestines must be completely cleansed along their entire length.
+If this is not done, the colonoscopy will have to be postponed and all preparatory steps will have to be repeated.

 How is a colonoscopy performed?

-Colonoscopy of the intestine is carried out by a coloproctologist.
+A colonoscopy of the intestines is performed by a coloproctologist.
 It is carried out in several stages:

 1. The subject is placed on the couch in the fetal position.
-He should lie on his left side, straightening his left leg and bending his right.
+He should lie on his left side, straight left leg and bending the right one.

 2. The tip of the probe is inserted into the anus with careful circular movements.

-3. The doctor carefully advances the colonoscope through the intestine.
-At the same time, he delivers a jet of air to smooth out the mucosa, and the nurse can press on the patient's abdomen to guide the tube.
+3. The doctor carefully moves the colonoscope through the colon.
+At the same time, it delivers a stream of air to smooth out the mucous membrane, and the nurse can apply pressure to the patient's abdomen to guide the tube.

-4. If small formations were found during the diagnosis, they are removed immediately with the help of forceps, and the bleeding is cauterized.
+4. If small formations were discovered during diagnosis, they are removed immediately using forceps, and the bleeding is cauterized.

-5. If necessary, a biopsy is taken during a colonoscopy.
+5. If necessary, a biopsy is done during a colonoscopy.

-Examination is always associated with discomfort.
-Therefore, it is advisable not to do a colonoscopy without anesthesia and to use one of the types of anesthesia: local, general, or sedation.
-Most of the time can take full anesthesia.
+The examination is always associated with discomfort.
+Therefore, it is advisable not to do a colonoscopy without anesthesia and to use one of the types of anesthesia: local, general or sedation.
+Full anesthesia may take the longest.

 How long does a colonoscopy take?